-Only the nonrelativistic kinematics is considered in this paper because it is the more interesting case and also because it leads to analytic formulas.
+The upper bounds obtained in this paper can yield information about the possible binding of complicated many-body systems.
+They can also be used to test numerical procedures.
+Only the nonrelativistic kinematics is considered here because it is the most interesting case and also because it leads to analytic formulas.
 Nevertheless, approximations for critical coupling constants could also be computed with the envelope theory for other Hamiltonians since this method can handle a general form of the kinetic energy.
 The semirelativistic form $T(p)=\sqrt{\bm p^2 c^2+m^2 c^4}$ is an obvious possibility.
 But more exotic forms exist, for instance in atomic physics with a nonparabolic dispersion relation \cite{arie92}, in hadronic physics with particle masses depending on the relative momentum \cite{szcz96}, in quantum mechanics with a minimal length \cite{brau99,ques10}, or in fractional quantum mechanics \cite{lask02}.
 Moreover, problems in $D$ dimensions can appear in various physical situations.
 In particular, $D = 2$ systems can be used as toy models for $D = 3$ systems \cite{tepe98} or are the natural framework for the physics of anyons \cite{khar05}.
 So, the possible domains of interest for the method developed here are numerous.
 Even if it is not possible to obtain analytical equations, numerical calculations can still easily be done whatever the number of particles.